Network Traffic

 Specifying a Filter #

-The HTTP header filter can be specified in the mirrord configuration file by setting the incoming mode to steal and specifying a filter in feature.network.incoming.http_filter.header_filter or feature.network.incoming.http_filter.path_filter.
+An HTTP filter can be specified in the mirrord configuration file by setting the incoming mode to steal and specifying a filter in feature.network.incoming.http_filter.header_filter or feature.network.incoming.http_filter.path_filter.

 Setting Custom HTTP Ports #